 Quality assurance in software involves many different approaches to testing.
 It’s nearly impossible to test everything, but you can certainly get close by narrowing in on the different types of test cases that do and ask specific things.
 To discover which type to use for which purpose, you need to consider all the different types of testing and filter the test cases best suited for helping you totesting that uses for its base achieve the highest quality product.

 Some of these areas can overlap with others, but in general, each type of software testing and each category of test case has a specific purpose.
 In this post we’re going to look at some of the most common types of test cases in the world of software testing.

 Different types of test cases:

 Functionality test cases are used to discover if an application’s interface works with the rest of the system and its users.
 The tests identify the success or failure of functions that the software is expected to perform.

-The cases are a type of black-box testing that uses for its base the specifications or user stories of the software under test.
+The cases are a type of black-box testing that uses for its base, the specifications or user stories of the software under test.
 This allows the tests to be performed without needing access to the workings or internal structures of the software being tested.
-The QA team are the usual writers of functionality test cases because they fall within normal QA processes.
+The QA team are usually the writers of functionality test cases because the task falls within normal QA processes.
 They can be written and run as soon as development makes a first function available for testing.
 To help steer development, they can be written in advance of the code, if all the tester has access to are the requirements.